PlaceBasedCarbonCalculator/VectorTiles/README.md

 ### PMtiles - The new kid on the block

 Vector tiles came to prominence with the Mapbox vector tiles specification and the `.mbtiles` format.
-However the mapox implementation has a downside, you can
+However the Mapbox implementation has a downside, you can
 either:

 1. Host a single `.mbtiles` file using specialist tile hosting software